Siamese fighting fish: Diet

-Betta splendens is naturally carnivorous, feeding on zooplankton, small crustaceans, and the larvae of aquatic insects such as mosquitoes, as well as insects that have fallen into the water and algae.
+Betta splendens is naturally carnivorous, feeding on zooplankton, small crustaceans, and the larvae of aquatic insects such as mosquito as well as insects that have fallen into the water and algae.
 Contrary to some marketing materials in the pet trade, bettas cannot subsist solely on vegetation or the roots of plants.

 Although Betta splendens is carnivorous, there are factors that affect juvenile health, such as limited ability for carbohydrate digestion.
-This can occur in young Betta splendens because their intestines are a lot shorter and their carbohydrate digestive enzymes aren't as active as adult betas.
+This can occur in young Betta splendens because their intestines are a lot shorter and their carbohydrate digestive enzymes are not as active as adult bettas.
 Bettas can also adhere to a diet including rotifers, infusorians, and water fleas, but some of these organisms are derived from avian and porcine farms that can cause diseases, potentially harming the bettas.
 Even though carbohydrates from a carnivorous diet are essential for maturation in bettas, research on betta health has provided alternatives for food other than their typical diet.
 Some of these alternatives include microwave cooking, digestive enzyme supplementation, and probiotics, some of which may be found in betta fish food in pet stores.

 Reproduction and early development

-If interested in a female, male bettas will flare their gills, spread their fins, and twist their bodies in a dance-like performance.
-Receptive females will respond by darkening in color and developing vertical lines known as "breeding bars".
+If interested in a female, male bettas flare their gills, spread their fins, and twist their bodies in a dance-like performance.
+Receptive females respond by darkening in color and developing vertical lines known as "breeding bars".
 Males build bubble nests of various sizes and thicknesses at the surface of the water, which interested females may examine.
 Most do this regularly even if there is no female present.

 Plants or rocks that break the surface often form a base for bubble nests.
-During courtship, the male betta may exhibit aggressive behavior towards the female by acts of chasing or nipping at her fins.
+During courtship, the male betta may exhibit aggressive behavior toward the female by acts of chasing or nipping at her fins.
 The act of spawning itself is called a "nuptial embrace", for the male wraps his body around the female; around 10–40 eggs are released during each embrace, until the female is exhausted of eggs.
-With each deposit of eggs, the male releases milt into the water, and fertilisation takes place externally.
-During and after spawning, the male uses his mouth to retrieve sinking eggs and place them in the bubble nest; during mating some females assist their partner, but more often will simply devour all the eggs she manages to catch.
-Once the female has released all of her eggs, she is chased away from the male's territory, as she will likely eat the eggs.
-If she is not removed from the tank, she will most likely be killed by the male.
+With each deposit of eggs through the female's ovipositor, the male releases milt into the water, which fertilizes the eggs as they get released.
+The males can fertilize these eggs every minute for 1–4 hours while females can release anywhere between 12 and 492 eggs at a time.
+During and after spawning, the male uses his mouth to retrieve sinking eggs and place them in the bubble nest; during mating some females assist their partner, but more often simply devour all the eggs she manages to catch.
+Once the female has released all of her eggs, she is chased away from the male's territory, as she would likely eat the eggs.
+If she is not removed from the tank, she would likely be killed by the male.After mating, females need at least four weeks to rest before mating again.
+Mating earlier than four weeks can result in no eggs or eggs that are incapable of developing into live offspring.
+Males require a week or so before they can continue fertilizing eggs.